WrestleMania 37: Raw

-After being hosted at Tropicana Field in St. Petersburg, Florida since December 11, 2020, the WWE ThunderDome was relocated to the Yuengling Center in Tampa.
-The following night's Raw was the first broadcast of WWE programming produced from the ThunderDome at the Yuengling Center.
-This relocation was due to the start of the Tampa Bay Rays' 2021 season, as Tropicana Field is their home venue.
-WWE then returned to live touring in mid-July.

 On the following episode of Raw, MVP declared that no one could defeat Bobby Lashley for the WWE Championship.
 Drew McIntyre then interrupted and wanted another opportunity at Lashley, promising to take out Lashley with a Claymore Kick as he was unable to do it at WrestleMania due to a distraction from MVP.
 Braun Strowman and Randy Orton then interrupted and stated their respective cases to challenge for the title; Orton's for defeating The Fiend, putting that rivalry behind him and allowing him to focus on pursuing the WWE Championship, and Strowman's for defeating Shane McMahon in a Steel Cage match.
 WWE official Adam Pearce came out and scheduled a triple threat match between McIntyre, Strowman, and Orton with the winner facing Lashley for the WWE Championship at WrestleMania Backlash, which McIntyre won.
 Strowman, however, defeated McIntyre on the April 26 episode, thus he was added to the championship match, making it a triple threat match.
 At the event, Lashley retained.
 Lashley and McIntyre would have another title match at Hell in a Cell, this time as a Hell in a Cell match, where Lashley again retained.
 This was also McIntyre's last chance at the WWE Championship as long as Lashley was the champion, thus ending their feud.

 Also on Raw, new Raw Women's Champion Rhea Ripley defended the title against Asuka in a rematch.
 The match ended in a no-contest after interference from a returning Charlotte Flair, who attacked Asuka.
 Prior to the match, Flair, who was absent from TV for the past month, returned that night after missing her first WrestleMania; she first competed at WrestleMania 32 in April 2016 and had competed at the event every year since.
 On the May 3 episode, another rematch between Ripley and Asuka for the Raw Women's Championship was scheduled for WrestleMania Backlash.
 Additionally, WWE official Sonya Deville allowed Flair a chance to present a proposal.
 After hearing Flair's case, Deville added Flair to the championship match to make it a triple threat match.